d2l-ai/d2l-en/chapter_preliminaries/probability.md

 that applies *only* to such repeatable events.
-By contrast *Bayesian* scholars use the language of probability more broadly to formalize our reasoning under uncertainty.
+By contrast *Bayesian* scholars use the language of probability more broadly to formalize reasoning under uncertainty.
 Bayesian probability is characterized by two unique features:
-(i) assigning degrees of belief to non-repeatable events, e.g., what is the *probability* that the moon is made out of cheese?;
+(i) assigning degrees of belief to non-repeatable events, e.g., what is the *probability* that a dam will collapse?;
-and (ii) subjectivity---while Bayesian probability provides unambiguous rules for how one should update their beliefs in light of new evidence,
+and (ii) subjectivity.
+While Bayesian probability provides unambiguous rules for how one should update their beliefs in light of new evidence,